pravalikamanugu39/github-slideshow/_posts/0000-01-02-pravalikamanugu39.md

 ---
 layout: slide

-title: "Welcome to our second slide!"
+title: "Welcome to out second slide!"
 ---

-Your text

-Use the left arrow to go back!
+"It takes time,resilience and everything to build what we dream" Use the left arrow to go back!